susa-ucb/susa_website/README.md

 ## Convenience

-The code in this repo was developed on Linux, I haven't made any adjustments for the make commands as a result of this.
+The code in this repo was developed on Linux, I haven't made any adjustments for the `make` commands as a result of this.
 The make commands most likely won't work in a Windows environment because of differing paths.
-Change up the paths in the Makefile so that the references to bin are Scripts.
+Change up the paths in the `Makefile` so that the references to `bin` are `Scripts`.

 ### Makefile

-Before you can run anything, you have to set up the venv and fulfill all requirements; run `make init`.
+Before you can run anything, you have to set up the `venv` and fulfill all requirements; run `make init`.

 To run the app, simply run `make run`.

 To run in debug mode, run `make debug`.

-To clear the venv and cache, run `make clean`.
+To clear the `venv` and cache, run `make clean`.

 ### config.yaml